tarql/tarql/README.md

 ## TODO

-* Allow specification of column name behaviour on command line
 * Allow multiple CONSTRUCT/FROM/WHERE blocks in one file
 * Choice of output format, writing to file, etc.
 * Package a proper distribution